deejaygeroso/crypto-asset-management/README.md

 # Crypto Asset Management Project
-Blockpsv - digital currency tracker ( No Longer Maintained ).
-Also uses a deprecated CMC APi ( Version 1 ).
+Blockpsv - digital currency tracker **( No Longer Maintained )**.
+An application for managing your cryptocurrency portfolio the right way.

+Note: Uses a deprecated CMC APi ( Version 1 ).

 ## Profitability
 Portfolio Management on BlockPSV platform allows you to track your gains and losses in real-time.